johnolinda/relationships-small-group-study/03-gods-workshop.md

 Two themes about relationships can be seen in Scripture:

-1. The power of self-interest is still present in the believer.
-While the control of sin is broken, the sin that remains in us still puts up a real fight.
+1. **The power of self-interest is still present in the believer.** Salvation breaks the control of sin but it still puts up a real fight.
 We will never escape the power of self-interest in this life, even in our best relationships.
-In fact, the more satisfying the relationship, the less conscious you will be of self-interest.
+The more satisfying a relationship is, the less conscious you will be of self-interest.
 The most destructive diseases are the ones that don't show themselves in obvious ways.
 This is true of spiritual illness as well.
-2. God has a bigger agenda for our relationships than we do.
+2. **God has a bigger agenda for our relationships than we do.** No relationship is insignificant in God's eyes.
+Each one is an opportunity for him to work in both people.

 **DISCUSSION QUESTION:** *What is your dream for your relationships?*